This article will walk users through the New Report Wizard and demonstrate how to create a new report from start to finish.

-NOTE.
-For information on the Toolbar and all its features, see Maneuvering the Toolbar.
+For information on the Toolbar and all its features, see the Using the Toolbar article

-- To add the next layer of intricacy to your articles you'll want to create grouping within the present data.
-To read more, continue to this article.
+To add the next layer of intricacy to your articles you'll want to create grouping within the present data.
+To read more, continue to Grouping Basics.